Northern Bobwhite Quail

 Bobwhite Quail

 Northern Bobwhite, also known as the Virginia quail, is native to parts of Canada, the United States, Mexico, and Cuba.
-They’re members of the Odontophoridae family.
-The bird is named for its distinctive whistled “bobwhite” call.
+It is a member of the Odontophoridae family and is named for its distinctive whistled “bobwhite” call.

 Northern Bobwhite Quail Characteristics